-Commenters raised some the same objections to the summary that they did to the caption and "yes" statements: that it should not use the word "equal," that it should use the term "independent citizen commission," and that it should emphasize the shift in responsibility for redistricting from an elected legislature to an unelected body.
+Commenters raised some the same objections to the summary that they did to the caption and "yes" statements: that it should not use the word "equal," that it should use the term "independent citizen commission," that it should emphasize the shift in responsibility for redistricting from an elected legislature to an unelected body, and that it should emphasize that the commission would be new.
 We reject those comments for the reasons explained above.